dorajam/paper_reviews/meta_dataset.md

 - MSCOCO (reserved for evaluation only)

 ### Class structure
 Ontologies are available for ImageNet and OmniGlot.
-For ImageNet, we take 1000 classes (leaf nodes) and split it into three subgraphs for training, validation and testing.
+For ImageNet, they take 1000 classes (leaf nodes) and split it into three subgraphs for training, validation and testing.
 This ensures no semantic overlap between training/validation/testing.
 For Omniglot, they use a two-layer class hierarchy of alphabets and characters.

 ### Episode Creating